Table of Contents

 The “Bit” depth does not matter very much to sync your audio.
 Just select the highest variant of Hz that matches your OBS sample rate setting.

 Repeat Steps 6 & 7 for every single audio device you have in your list.

 It may be tempting to set your setting to something higher than 48 kHz, but you will desync if you do.

 - OBS Studio

 Don’t see 48Khz on a device?
 Switch All of them to 44.1!

 Sometimes, you may encounter an older device that does not support 48 kHz.
-In this situation, you will need to set every single device, and OBS’s sample rate to 44.1 kHz.
+You will need to set every single device and OBS’s sample rate to 44.1 kHz in this situation.

-This will ensure backwards compatibility with the older device, which should support 44.1 at the very least.
-The difference between 44.1 and 48 isn’t that different, you’ll only lose a tiny bit of audio detail really.
+This will ensure backward compatibility with the older device, which should support 44.1 at the very least.
+The difference between 44.1 and 48 isn’t that different; you’ll only lose a tiny bit of audio detail, really.